claykays/Data-Analytics-Portifolio/README.md

 - 👀 I’m passionate about Data and Data Analytics
 - 🌱 I’m currently learning Tableau and R as part of the Google data analytics course
-- 💞️ I’m looking to collaborate on any topic that helps me advance my analytical skills(Pyton,R,Tableau)
+- 💞️ I’m looking to collaborate on any topic that helps me advance my analytical skills(Python,R,Tableau)
 - 📫 Open to work on Analytics projects

 <!---